bgdawes/dotfiles/linux_documentation/linux_notes.md

 ---

+## Steam {#steam}

+I really really really wanted to play Bionic Commando Rearmed on Steam, howerver, this took FOREVER for me to figure out how to get this game to play on Arch (time I really should have been spent on other things).
+That said, it was so damn satisfying when it finally fired up.
+Here's what I did:

+Install steam

+Install drivers
+`sudo pacman -Syu vulkan-icd-loader lib32-vulkan-icd-loader vulkan-intel lib32-vulkan-intel`

+Holy f - that's all that is needed.
+No need for the physx driver, nothing.
+It just plays.
+You don't even need to assign a proton compability in steam for the game.
+You are an idiot.

+---

 [^1]:If not hard-wired; jot down device that starts with 'w'; wireless devices will usually follow a naming convention of 'wlp#s0'

 [^2]:NOOB MISTAKE - arrow down to select free space before creating  another partition, otherwise you won't be able to use the rest of the  disk space